dhis2/academy-web-app-dev-2022/README.md

 # DHIS2 Web App Development Academy 2022

-**Session Recordings** for Workshops 1 and 2 are available on the [DHIS2 Developer Portal](https://developers.dhis2.org/events/academy-workshops-2022).
+**Session Recordings** for the workshops will be available on the [DHIS2 Developer Portal](https://developers.dhis2.org/events/academy-workshops-2022).

 ## Resources